 I have a brief Curriculum Vitae and a longer one too.

 The first programming language I learned was HP-65 machine language.
 I learned HP-41 some time later, and once wrote an HP-41CX Coordinate Geometry Program.
-(This needs to go on GitHub some day.)

 Links to my various web presences (GitHub, LinkedIn, etc.) are found on the sidebar, including some pretty ancient stuff.

 Speaking of teaching, here are some things I like or just find interesting: High Impact Teaching Practices • Ungrading • Strategies for running an effective CSSI • 10 Quick Tips for Delivering a Programming Lesson • Upperline Code • Anything Jeff Olson writes • Guzdial Blog